flimflam-austin/hugo-cms-test/site/content/quick_reads/20180430-18-04-30-killer-genes/index.md

     _key: card-2-efe195f2-2437-4371-9cc0-81a63741cdd0
   - order: 2
     body: >-
-      > Investigators saidA GEDmatch narrowed their search & no court order was needed to access site’s database.
+      > Investigators said GEDmatch narrowed their search & no court order was needed to access site’s database.

-      **_‘Although we were not approached by law enforcement or anyone else about this case or about the DNA, it has always been GEDmatch’s policy to inform users that the database could be used for other uses.”_**
+      **_"Although we were not approached by law enforcement or anyone else about this case or about the DNA, it has always been GEDmatch’s policy to inform users that the database could be used for other uses.”_**

       Curtis Rogers, GEDmatch Spokesman
     _key: card-3-b412a5d7-dab2-41fd-84e7-401e5122b127